jordankaerim/ordner/README.md

 };
 ```

-Now you can simply return a `{ status, body, headers }` object from your handlers, like you do in Svelte Kit:
+Now you can simply return a `{ status, body, headers }` object from your handlers:

 ```js
 export function get(req) {